Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-- JVMs are created for most popular processor families
+- JVMs are created for most processor families.

 --

-- Thus Java byte code is highly portable
+- Thus, Java byte code is highly portable.

 --

-- This is the Java paradigm!
+- This is the **Java paradigm**!

 ---